berabulut/ASCII-Art/README.md

 1. First you need to choose which setting you are going to print.
 Enter 1,2 or 3. <br>
 2. Then you will be asked do you want inverted brightness.
 Enter 'y' or 'n'. <br>
 3. Decide that you are going to continue program.
 Enter 'y' or 'n'. <br>
-4.If yes you will return first option. <br>
+4. If yes you will return first option. <br>

 **Couple of examples**: